Costco: Sales model

+Management model

+Costco is known for a strong corporate culture which encourages and rewards loyalty and promotes from within.
+As of 2024, Costco claims to have a retention rate over 90% for new employees who make it to one year.
+Many of its senior executives started as front-line employees in its warehouses and spent many years rising through the ranks to reach their current positions.
+For example, Ron Vachris started in 1982 as a forklift driver at a Price Club in Arizona and became only the third chief executive officer in Costco's history in 2024.
+Since 95% of the company's workforce is in its warehouses, and so many of its executives started their careers there, the company's culture is tightly focused on supporting the warehouse experience.

+At Costco headquarters in Issaquah, all 7,000 headquarters employees sit in cubicles, including the chief executive officer.
+However, the CEO does get to have a slightly larger cubicle.
+All Costco executives are expected to get out of the office regularly and spend the majority of their time in the field visiting warehouses and solving problems.
+The CEO attempts to visit as many warehouses as possible around the world in a cycle every 18 to 24 months, while executives responsible for smaller geographical areas are expected to visit all the warehouses under their supervision much more often.

 Online shopping

 Costco primarily focuses on getting members to come in to a warehouse for purchases, instead of ordering products online.
-Due to the COVID-19 pandemic, Costco's online sales increased dramatically, with more online sales growth in 2020 than the previous 5 years combined.

-The company opened its online shopping site at Costco.com on April 17, 2001.
+Due to the COVID-19 pandemic, Costco's online sales increased dramatically, with more online sales growth in 2020 than the previous five years combined.
+In November 1998, the company launched Costco Online, its online shopping site.
+The site expanded to incorporate B2B e-commerce on April 17, 2001.

-Instacart offers Costco delivery in a select number of states including Arizona, California, Colorado, Florida, Georgia, Illinois, Indiana, Massachusetts, Maryland, Minnesota, Missouri, North Carolina, New Jersey, New York, Oregon, Tennessee, Texas, Virginia, Washington, and the District of Columbia.
+Costco operates online stores in only some of the countries in which it has warehouses: the U.S., Canada, the U.K., Mexico, South Korea, Taiwan, Japan, and Australia.
+Instacart offers Costco delivery in a select number of states, including Arizona, California, Colorado, Florida, Georgia, Illinois, Indiana, Massachusetts, Maryland, Minnesota, Missouri, North Carolina, New Jersey, New York, Oregon, Tennessee, Texas, Virginia, Washington, and the District of Columbia.
+In Canada, Costco uses Instacart for online grocery delivery for non–dry goods, pantry staples and household essentials.

 Similarly, in March 2017, Costco initiated a partnership with Shipt, an online grocery delivery service.
 Unlike Instacart, Shipt charges its own membership fee, $99 a year or $14 a month, in exchange for free delivery on orders over $35.
 As of November 2018, Shipt offers Costco delivery in select Florida markets.
 In October 2017, Costco launched same-day and two-day grocery delivery options for members.
+In Iceland, Costco began in June 2023 to allow individuals over the age of 20 to purchase alcoholic beverages online and pick them up at the warehouse stores.
+The "click and collect" arrangement was previously only available to businesses having a liquor license.

 Products

-Costco has a frequently changing inventory and is known for carrying products for a time, then discontinuing them or using them as seasonal products.
-Over the years, Costco has gradually expanded its range of products and services.
-Initially, it preferred to sell only boxed products that could be dispensed by simply tearing the stretch wrap off a pallet.
-It now sells many other products that are more difficult to handle, such as art, books, caskets, clothing, computer software, fine wine, furniture, home appliances, home electronics, hot tubs, jewelry, perishable items (such as dairy, fresh baked goods, flowers, fresh produce, meat, seafood), solar panels, tires, and vacuum cleaners.
-Many warehouses also have gas stations, pharmacies, hearing aid centers, optometrists, eye and sunglass centers, photo processors, and tire garages.

-Some locations have liquor stores kept separate from the main warehouse in order to comply with liquor license restrictions, while in some states alcohol is sold in the warehouse with the rest of the merchandise.
-In some states (such as Texas), the liquor store must be owned and operated by a separate company with separate employees.
-In 2006, Costco lost a lawsuit against the state of Washington in which it was seeking to purchase wine directly from the producer, bypassing the state retail monopoly.
-In Australia, Costco has to comply with regulations set by each state they choose to trade in; their first store in the Australian state of Victoria benefits from liberal-oriented alcohol licensing laws in that country, with retailers permitted to sell alcohol on shelves within the store in a manner similar to most European countries.
-In New Zealand, the country's sole warehouse in West Auckland cannot sell alcohol due to The Trusts' monopoly on liquor stores in the area.